Langstein/BACpypes3AMEV/README.md

 # BACpypes3 - Python library for AMEV BACtwin demonstration

-This folk uses BACpypes3 library to create some Demo-Application of the AMEV BACtwin.
+This implementation uses BACpypes3 library to create some Demo-Application of the AMEV BACtwin.
+It is intended to show how BACtwin equipments, subsystem and systems (plants) can be set up in order to use BACnet as an efficient IoT/OT protocol for buildings.

 See [AMEV BACtwin](https://www.amev-online.de/AMEVInhalt/Planen/Gebaeudeautomation/BACtwin/) for the Documentation.